CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

         convert-pheno -iomop *csv -obff individuals.json.gz
         ```

+        #### Independent table files

+        You can also provide **independent table files explicitly**, one file per OMOP table.
+This is useful when your export is already split by table, or when you only want to work with a reduced set of tables.

+        For example:

+        ```bash
+        convert-pheno -iomop PERSON.csv CONCEPT.csv DRUG_EXPOSURE.csv -obff individuals.json
+        ```

+        In this mode, `Convert-Pheno` infers the OMOP table name from each filename.
+At minimum, practical conversions usually require:

+        - `PERSON`
+        - `CONCEPT` or `--ohdsi-db`
+        - one or more clinical tables such as `DRUG_EXPOSURE`, `MEASUREMENT`, `OBSERVATION`, or `CONDITION_OCCURRENCE`

+        The same approach also works with gzipped table files:

+        ```bash
+        convert-pheno -iomop PERSON.csv.gz CONCEPT.csv.gz DRUG_EXPOSURE.csv.gz -obff individuals.json.gz
+        ```

         #### Selected table(s)

         It is possible to convert selected tables.
 For instance, in case you only want to convert `DRUG_EXPOSURE` table use the option `--omop-tables`.
 The option accepts a list of tables (case insensitive) separated by spaces: